 We have a variety of semester, year-long, and short-term programs.
-In addition to programs we’ve developed directly with universities abroad, we collaborate with some of our affiliate study abroad providers to cosponsor program options, as well as the UMTC Learning Abroad Center to offer multiple program locations.
+In addition to programs we’ve developed directly with universities abroad, we collaborate with affiliate study abroad providers to cosponsor programs.
 Have a look at our map and click on the pins to learn more about each program!

 UMD Study Abroad Programs

 These programs are for those who want more of an independent experience abroad.
 You would as a full-time student at the institution abroad and could participate for a semester or an entire year.
 These are a great option for those who want to immerse themselves in another culture, have more time to explore and travel, and truly see what it's like to be a student in another country.
 We have a variety of programs to fit the major areas of study at UMD.

 These programs, like semester programs, are ones where you would go abroad independently to the university abroad for a shorter period of time during the summer term.